-Once generated, the characteristics of NIOs, in terms of the decay time scale, propagation direction, and propagation speed are influenced by various mechanisms.
-In linear wave theory, the β -effect leads to an equatorward propagation of the NIOs and reduces its decay time scale because of the vertical propagation into deeper ocean (Gill, 1984; D'Asaro, 1989; Garrett, 2001).
-Background flow fields also impose large influence on the evolution of NIOs.
-The influence of background vorticity on NIOs has been observed by Weller (1982) and Kunze and Sanford (1984), and proven analytically by Kunze (1985), Young and Ben Jelloul (1997), and Danioux et al. (2015).
-Numerical study using a primitive equation model with a turbulent mesoscale eddy field and uniform wind forcing gave a similar conclusion (Danioux et al., 2008).
-Non-linear interactions also provide a mechanism for increasing the vertical wave number, thus for larger vertical shear and the dissipation and dissipation and reduced decay time (Davies and Xing, 2002; Zedler, 2009).
-In addition to modifying the characteristics of the inertial-gravity waves, nonlinear advection related to the front can transport NIOs away from the storm track and to higher latitudes (Zhai et al., 2004).
-Recent observations and numerical studies in Gulf Stream, Kuroshio, and Japan Sea revealed the role of vertical circulation on the generation and radiation of near inertial energy (Whitt and Thomas, 2013; Nagai et al., 2015; Rocha et al., 2018; Thomas, 2019).
-The South China Sea (SCS) is a region with frequent tropical cyclone occurrence, ~10 each year (Wang et al., 2007).
+Once generated, the characteristics of NIOs, in terms of the decay timescale, propagation direction, and propagation speed are influenced by various mechanisms.
+In linear wave theory, the $\beta$ effect leads to equatorward propagation of the NIOs, and their decay timescale is reduced because of the vertical propagation into deeper ocean (Gill, 1984; D'Asaro, 1989; Garrett, 2001).
+Background flow fields also have great influence on the evolution of NIOs.
+The influence of background vorticity on NIOs has been observed by Weller (1982) and Kunze and Sanford (1984) and proven analytically by Kunze (1985), Young and Jelloul (1997), and Danioux et al. (2015).
+A numerical study using a primitive equation model with a turbulent mesoscale eddy field and uniform wind forcing came to a similar conclusion (Danioux et al., 2008).
+Non-linear interactions also provide a mechanism for increasing the vertical wave number and thus for larger vertical shear and dissipation and reduced decay time (Davies and Xing, 2002; Zedler, 2009).
+In addition to modifying the characteristics of the inertial-gravity waves, nonlinear advection related to a front can transport NIOs away from the storm track and to higher latitudes (Zhai et al., 2004).
+Recent observations and numerical studies in the Gulf Stream, Kuroshio, and Japan Sea revealed the role of vertical circulation on the generation and radiation of near-inertial energy (Whitt and Thomas, 2013; Nagai et al., 2015; Rocha et al., 2018; Thomas, 2019).

+The South China Sea (SCS) is a region with frequent tropical cyclone occurrence: $\sim 10$ each year (Wang et al., 2007).
 Observations (Sun et al., 2011a, b; Xu et al., 2013) and numerical studies (Chu et al., 2000) indicated that these TC events are sources for near-inertial energy bursts.
-Additionally, the SCS circulation contains abundant energetic flow (e.g. Qu, 2000; Gan et al., 2006; Gan et al., 2016a) and mesoscale features, such as a strong coastal jet off the and evolution of the TC-induced NIOs are susceptible to the influence of these background currents.
-(Sun et al., 2011a; Sun et al., 2011b).
+Additionally, the SCS circulation contains abundant energetic flow (e.g. Qu, 2000; Gan et al., 2006; Gan et al., 2016a) and mesoscale features, such as a strong coastal jet off the Vietnamese coast (e.g. Gan and Qu, 2008) and eddies (e.g. Chen et al., 2012).
+The distribution and evolution of the TCinduced NIOs are susceptible to the influence of these background currents.
+(Sun et al., 2011a, b).
 However, the estimate of the total contribution of a TC to the KEni in the SCS is difficult to obtain from observations or linear wave theory due to sparse spatial observations and the non-homogenous nature of SCS circulation.